 First off, for budget travelers, Hostel del Pacifico is my top choice, and prices start at roughly $28 USD per night.
 It’s location is at the very end of the main road through Puntarenas, minutes from many sights, the beach, and the ferry.
 It’s much nicer than first meets the eye and each room has a private bathroom with shower and air conditioning.
 There is also a garden, terrace, and you can even get your laundry done here.

 With prices starting at $58 USD per night, Hotel Cayuga is a fantastic value which makes me think prices are only low because it’s still a relatively new hotel.
 It’s has exceptionally clean facilities with comfy beds, a private outdoor pool, and strong WiFi and air conditioning.
 It’s located two blocks from the Paseo de los Turistas and in walking distance from the bus station.
 However, it also comes with free closed-in parking and a tasty hotel restaurant and bar with super friendly staff.

-If you can afford more, Fiesta Resort is an all-inclusive beachfront hotel with everything you could ever need at your fingertips.
+If you can afford more, Fiesta Resort is a top all-inclusive resort in Costa Rica.
+It’s also a beachfront hotel with everything you could ever need at your fingertips.
 It’s located in El Roble, a 15-minute drive from Puntarenas.
 Prices start at $169 USD and include well…everything!
-Expect a spa, gym, on-site tennis courts, pools, beach access, and local and international restaurants and bars and even a theme night at the buffet.
+Expect a spa, gym, on-site tennis courts, pools, beach access, and local and international restaurants and bars, and even a theme night at the buffet.